ViniciusBenetti/ViniciusBenetti/README.md

 Hi,My name is Vinicius and I'm 22 years old.

-My passion is making ioT software and developing Websites.
+My passion is making Websites.

 At the moment, i study at Estácio de Sá in Brazil and i have 1 year of experience.